Akhilesh-Dubeyy/Akhilesh-Dubeyy.github.io/_pages/about.md

 ---

 * I am a M.Sc. student in the Department of Physics and Astrophysics at the University of Delhi.
-* My main research interest investigation of cuttting-edge quantum information theory and quantum computing.
-Combines with tools from experimental quantum optics and mathematical physics.
+* My core research focus dwells in the realm of quantum information theory and quantum computing, blurring the boundaries of technology and theoretical science.
+This exploration is deeply synergized with techniques from the cutting-edge field of experimental quantum optics an approach crafted to elucidate the enigmatic quantum universe.
 * I received my Bachelor’s Degree with honours in Physics at Jamia Millia Islamia.
 * I'm from New Delhi, India.
 * Please reach me at <a href = "mailto: akhileshdubey799@gmail.com">akhileshdubey799[at]gmail[dot]com</a>
-* For more details, check out my [CV]()
+* For more details, check out my [CV](https://Akhilesh-Dubeyy.github.io/files/Resume_Akhilesh_June (4).pdf)